panzer010/Learning-Git/ReadMe.md

 # Learning Git & GitHub from YT Channel - FreeCodeCamp.

 My name is Ratik.
-I want to be a FullStack AI coder.
+I want to be a FullStack developer.

+## I will learn skills to develop advance AI models.